junxit/us-congress-code/title-15/chapter-14a/sec-657f.md

   - **(3)** in the estimation of the contracting officer, the contract award can be made at a fair and reasonable price.
 - **(d)** *Restricted competition* In accordance with this section, a contracting officer may award contracts on the basis of competition restricted to small business concerns owned and controlled by service-disabled veterans certified under subsection (b) if the contracting officer has a reasonable expectation that not less than 2 small business concerns owned and controlled by service-disabled veterans will submit offers and that the award can be made at a fair market price.
 - **(e)** *Relationship to other contracting preferences* A procurement may not be made from a source on the basis of a preference provided under subsection (a) or (b) if the procurement would otherwise be made from a different source under section 4124 or 4125 of title 18 or chapter 85 of title 41.
-- **(g)** *11 For delayed enactment of subsec. (f), see Amendment of Section note below.Certification requirement* Notwithstanding subsection (c), a contracting officer may only award a sole source contract to a small business concern owned and controlled by service-disabled veterans or a contract on the basis of competition restricted to small business concerns owned and controlled by service-disabled veterans if such a concern is certified by the Administrator as a small business concern owned and controlled by service-disabled veterans.
+- **(g)** *1 Certification requirement* Notwithstanding subsection (c), a contracting officer may only award a sole source contract to a small business concern owned and controlled by service-disabled veterans or a contract on the basis of competition restricted to small business concerns owned and controlled by service-disabled veterans if such a concern is certified by the Administrator as a small business concern owned and controlled by service-disabled veterans.
 - **(h)** *Enforcement; penalties*
   - **(1)** *Verification of eligibility* In carrying out this section, the Administrator shall establish procedures relating to—
     - **(A)** the filing, investigation, and disposition by the Administration of any challenge to the eligibility of a small business concern to receive assistance under this section (including a challenge, filed by an interested party, relating to the veracity of a certification made or information provided to the Administration by a small business concern under subsection (b)); and